berrios96sean/game_dev/README.md

 * This is the initial repo to set up a working shared directory to begin game design and development.

+# Unity Editor

+* We will be using Unity version 2021.3.26f1

 # Navigating Repo

 [Wiki Page](https://github.com/berrios96sean/game_dev/wiki)